allegroai/clearml-docs/docs/getting_started/ds/best_practices.md

 title: Best Practices
 ---

-This section talks about what made us design ClearML the way we did and how does it reflect on ML / DL workflows.
+This section talks about what made us design ClearML the way we did and how it reflects on ML / DL workflows.
 While ClearML was designed to fit into any workflow, we do feel that working as we describe below brings a lot of advantages from organizing one's workflow and furthermore, preparing it to scale in the long term.